WICG/indexed-db-observers/EXPLAINER.md

     - [Why not expose 'old' values?](#why-not-expose-old-values)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
+# Why?
+IndexedDB doesn't have any observer support.
+This could normally be implemented by the needed website (or third party) as a wrapper around the database.
+However, IDB spans browsing contexts (tabs, workers, etc), and implementing a javascript wrapper that supports all of the needed features would be very difficult and performance optimization of the features would be impossible.
+This project aims to add IndexedDB observers as part of the specification.

+Use cases for observers include:
+ * Updating the UI from database changes (data binding).
+ * Syncing local state from background worker (like a ServiceWorker) or another tab making changes.
+ * Serializing changes for network communcation
+ * Simplified application logic

 # IDBDatabase.observe(...)
 The function `IDBDatabase.observe(objectStores, function(changes, metadata){...}, options)` will be added.